Enter Statutory Sick Pay using Quick SSP

 9. Enter any required comments.

-TIP: This should be a Sunday before the employee became sick.
-Find out more in our Holiday and absence qualifying day patterns guide.
+This is a Sunday before the employee became sick.
+Find out more in our Holiday and absence qualifying day patterns article.

 12. Click OK.

-13. Check the correct qualifying day pattern appears.
+13. Check that the correct qualifying day pattern appears.

 14. Check the employee's average earnings during the set period is correct.